SmartJSONEditor/SamplerDemo/iOS/README.md

 # AudioKit Sampler Demo for iOS

+## Installation with Cocoapods

+From the command line run

+    > pod install

+Then open the generated workspace file:

+    > open SamplerDemo.xcworkspace

 ## Getting samples into the program
 Note you must **run the SamplerDemo program once on your iOS device** to get it ready to work with samples.
 When you do this, it won't make any sound at all, because there are no samples.